Hannah Arendt: Legacy

 Hannah Arendt is considered one of the most influential political philosophers of the 20th century.
 In 1998 Walter Laqueur stated "No twentieth-century philosopher and political thinker has at the present time as wide an echo", as philosopher, historian, sociologist and also journalist.
 Arendt's legacy has been described as a cult.
 In a 2016 review of a documentary about Arendt, the journalist A. O. Scott describes Hannah Arendt as "of unmatched range and rigor" as a thinker, although she is primarily known for the series of articles known as Eichmann in Jerusalem that she wrote for The New Yorker, and in particular for the one phrase "the banality of evil".

 She shunned publicity, never expecting, as she explained to Karl Jaspers in 1951, to see herself as a "cover girl" on the newsstands.
 (Note: Letter to Jaspers 14 May 1951.
 Her image appeared on the cover of the Saturday Review of Literature on Saturday, 24 March 1951 (see image), shortly after the publication of The Origins of Totalitarianism.
 She also appeared on Time and Newsweek in the same week) In Germany, there are tours available of sites associated with her life.

 The study of the life and work of Arendt, and of her political and philosophical theory is described as Arendtian.
 In her will she established the Hannah Arendt Bluecher Literary Trust as the custodian of her writings and photographs.
-Her personal library was deposited at Bard College at the Stevenson Library in 1976, and includes approximately 4,000 books, ephemera, and pamphlets from Arendt's last apartment as well as her desk (in McCarthy House).
+Her personal library was deposited at Bard College at the Stevenson Library in 1976, and includes approximately 5,000 books, ephemera, and pamphlets from Arendt's collection as well as her writing desk from her last apartment in New York.
 Most of her papers were deposited at the Library of Congress and her correspondence with her German friends and mentors, such as Heidegger, Blumenfeld and Jaspers, at the Deutsches Literaturarchiv in Marbach.
 The Library of Congress listed more than 50 books written about her in 1998, and that number has continued to grow, as have the number of scholarly articles, estimated as 1000 at that time.